gonodono/web-widgets/README.md

 browser app.
 Also, this one creates `Bitmap`s that are sized to match the Widget rather than the screen, to cut down on overhead.

-This one launches a coroutine from `onUpdate()` like the Minimal one, with the same ~10-second timeout, but its `WebView` operations and draw routine are all handled in the `WebShooter` class.
+This one launches a coroutine from `onUpdate()` with an ~10-second timeout.
+Its `WebView` operations and draw routine are all handled in the `WebShooter` class.

 ### Scroll